 This company is taking the office supply business to the max.
 OfficeMax is a subsidiary of Office Depot and the combined entity is the #2 office products retailer in North America (behind Staples).
 OfficeMax has more than 800 superstores across the US.
-The stores offer about 11,000 name brand and OfficeMax-branded products, including paper, pens, forms, and organizers, as well as office furniture and a wide range of technology products.
+The stores offer about 11,000 name brand and OfficeMax-branded products, including paper, pens, forms, and organizers, as well as furniture and technology products.
 OfficeMax also provides printing and document services through its ImPress store-within-a-store.
-Its contract division sells directly to business and government customers by phone, catalogs, and the Internet.
-Amid slumping sales, the company was acquired by Office Depot in late 2013.
+Its contract division sells directly to business and government customers.
+Amid slumping sales, the company was acquired by Office Depot in late 2013; the combined entity is being acquired by Staples.

 Change in Company Type

-In February 2013 Office Depot said it would acquire OfficeMax in a $1.17 billion all-stock deal.
+In early 2013, Office Depot acquired OfficeMax in a $1.17 billion all-stock deal.
 (Office Depot shareholders would hold 51% of the combined company, with OfficeMax shareholders getting 44%.)
-By joining forces, Office Depot and OfficeMax expect to save $300 million-$600 million in costs and to create a stronger competitor to market leader Staples.
+By joining forces, Office Depot and OfficeMax expected to save $300 million-$600 million in costs and to create a stronger competitor to market leader Staples.

-The OfficeMax retail superstores account for the remainder of the company's sales.
+The North American Retail operations brings in more than 40% of revenue, and is comprised of OfficeMax retail superstores account for the remainder of the company's sales.
 The stores house OfficeMax ImPress departments, which offer print-for-pay and related document services.

 Sales and Marketing

 OfficeMax's Contract business markets and sells through field sales representatives, outbound telesales, catalogs, the Internet, and through office products superstores.